-If a Member requests for delivery of Notice through a particular mode, other than one of those listed above, he shall pay such fees as may be determined by the company in its Annual General Meeting and the Notice shall be sent to him in such mode.
+If a Member requests for delivery of Notice through a particular mode, other than the one followed by the company, he shall pay such fees as may be determined by the company in its Annual General Meeting and the Notice shall be sent to him in such mode.

-Where a Member indicates to the company in advance that Notice shall be sent to him through a particular mode other than that prescribed above and as permitted under the Act, service of Notice would not be deemed to be effected unless the company serves the Notice in the manner specified by the Member.
+Where a Member indicates to the company in advance that Notice shall be sent to him through a particular mode other than the one followed by the company, service of Notice would not be deemed to be effected unless the company serves the Notice in the manner specified by the Member.
 However, the Member should pay such fee for the particular mode of delivery of notice, as may be determined by the company in its Annual General Meeting.
+In case no such fee is determined, notice should be sent free of cost through the mode requested by the member.
 Notice shall be sent to Members by registered post or speed post or e-mail if the Meeting is called by the requisitionists themselves and where the Board had not proceeded to call the Meeting.

-In terms of clause (8) of Rule 17 of the Companies (Management and Administration Rules), 2014, the Notice of the Meeting called by requisitionists should be given by speed post or registered post or through electronic means.
+In terms of sub-rule (8) of Rule 17 of the Companies (Management and Administration) Rules, 2014, the Notice of the Meeting called by requisitionists should be given by speed post or registered post or through electronic means.